St. Petersburg Distracted Driving Accident Lawyers

 How Can Distracted Driving Be Proven?

 The best way to prove a driver was distracted is with the help of witnesses.
 Immediately after the accident, ask for witness statements.
 Ask if the driver was preoccupied or seemed distracted.
 Those statements, as well as the police report, can prove the driver was distracted.
-If the driver was reported to be on the phone during the accident, cell phone records could be analyzed.
-Our attorney’s subpoena cell phone records often to prove driver fault.
-Photographic or surveillance videos from nearby cameras, as well as stores and toll roads, often have surveillance footage that can be used in court cases.
+If the driver was reported to be on the phone during the accident, cell phone records can be analyzed.
+Our attorneys subpoena cell phone records often to prove driver fault.
+Photographic or surveillance videos can also be used from nearby cameras.
+Stores and toll roads often have surveillance footage that can be used in court cases.